Many or all companies we feature compensate us. Compensation and editorial

 Sallie Mae offers a graduated repayment period program for borrowers, which is not the same as the graduated repayment option available for federal student loans.

-Sallie Mae’s graduated repayment period program allows you to make interest-only payments for 12 months after the end of your loan’s separation or grace period.
+Sallie Mae’s graduated repayment period program allows you to make interest-only payments for 12 months after your loan’s separation or grace period ends.
 The loan’s separation or grace period is often six months before your monthly payments begin, starting when you leave school.

-If you decide you don’t need to make interest-only payments for this whole amount of time, you always have the option of making extra payments.
+If you decide you don’t need to make interest-only payments the whole time, you can always make extra payments.
 Sallie Mae doesn’t charge prepayment penalties, so you won’t be charged a fee if you choose to do this.

 • Smart Option Student Loan